Get the whole family involved in home safety by developing a fire safety plan.

 If a fire happens

-- If the door is hot to the touch, do not open it.
+- If a door is hot to the touch, do not open it.
 Fire and deadly smoke are on the other side of the door.
 Instead, use your alternate exit.

 - When escaping through smoke, crawl low to the ground, if possible, where it is easier to breathe.
 Smoke rises in a fire and contains deadly gases.
 Even one breath can make you pass out.